 Using a cloth made especially for strings can get most of the grease and oil from the strings.

-You can check out this GHS Strings Cleaning Cloth from Amazon, made especially for cleaning the dirt out of the strings.
+You can check out this soft cloth from Amazon, made especially for cleaning the dirt out of the strings.
 It helps to restore the original tone quality.

 Wiping and rubbing your bass strings is something you should do regularly.
 That way you’ll prolong the life of your strings.